HUSKGGMo3/Growsensor_v1.0/DISCLAIMER.md

 # Disclaimer

-This project is experimental and provided as-is.
-It is **monitoring-only** and not certified for production, safety-critical, or commercial use.
+This project is experimental and provided as‑is.
+It is **monitoring‑only** and not certified for production, safety‑critical, or commercial use.
 Use at your own risk.

 - No warranties or guarantees are provided.
 - Verify all measurements independently before acting on them.